 Scoliosis is also hereditary.
 People with scoliosis are more likely to have children with scoliosis; however, there is no correlation between the severity of curves from one generation to the next.

 Scoliosis in children is often seen as a curve in the lower thoracic region with a possible rotation of the vertebrae.
 As the vertebrae rotate, the ribs shift causing a noticeable rib hump on one side of the spine.
 This hump can be better observed when the child is bent forward at the waist.

 Juvenile idiopathic scoliosis develops earlier in boys than in girls.
-Skeletal maturation happening later in boys, this allows for a greater risk of progression of the curve as compared to girls.
+Skeletal maturation happens later in boys, this allows for a greater risk of progression of the curve as compared to girls.

 Scoliosis is a usually painless condition.
 The first clue is rarely pain but noticing that clothes don’t fit right, or that the child’s posture is not straight.

-As the spine starts to curve, the body adjusts naturally to keep the head centered over the pelvis.
-Consequently, the shoulders and hips may appear uneven, causing one shirtsleeve or pant leg to seem shorter than the other.
-Often there is a rotation of the vertebrae causing an uneven waist so that makes a pair of pants or skirt twists to one side.
+As the spine starts to curve, the body adjusts naturally to keep the head centred over the pelvis.
+Consequently, the shoulders and hips may appear uneven, causing one shirtleeve or pant leg to seem shorter than the other.
+Often there is a rotation of the vertebrae causing an uneven waist that makes a pair of pants or skirt twist to one side.